Shriansh2002/gemini-audio-transcriber/README.md

 ## 🙋 FAQ

 **Q:** Does this upload my file to third-party storage?

 **A:** No. Files are uploaded only to Gemini's File API endpoint.

 **Q:** Can I use this in the browser?

 **A:** `runTranscriptionWithBlob` works with browser Blob and Node.js Buffer.

 **Q:** What models are used?

 **A:** `gemini-2.0-flash` model via Google GenAI SDK.

 ---

 # Summary

-👉 Lightweight
+✅ Lightweight
-👉 Flexible API
+✅ Flexible API
-👉 Multiple styles
+✅ Multiple transcription styles
-👉 Works with files, URLs, Blobs
+✅ Works with Files, URLs, Blobs/Buffer
+✅ Production-ready TypeScript types

 ---